 One of the first people to be buried at Saint-Denis, apart from the actual Saint, seems to be Aregund (515/520–580), the wife of French King Chlothar I.

-In 17th century France, Saint-Denis was not yet a part of Paris as it is today.
+In 17th century France, Saint-Denis was not yet a part of Paris, as it is today.
 It was a small village to the north of it, over which the large Basilique hovered.
 For Louis XIV, it was a place he saw more often than he probably wanted.
 In 1643, his father Louis XIII was buried there.
 His uncle Gaston d’Orléans followed 1660.
 In 1662 and 1664, two of Louis’s daughters found their resting place at Saint-Denis.
 Anne d’Autriche joined them in 1666 and in 1669, they were joined by Henriette Marie de France, wife of Charles I of England.
-Henriette Marie’s daughter Henriette d’Angleterre, Minette, followed in 1670.
+Henriette Marie’s daughter Henriette d’Angleterre, aka Minette, followed in 1670.
 In 1671 and 1672 another three of Louis XIV’s children, Philippe Charles, Marie Thérèse and Louis François, were put to rest there.
 As well as Gaston d’Orléans’ second wife Marguerite de Lorraine, a Princesse de Lorraine.
-Marie-Thérèse, wife of Louis XIV, was buried there in 1683.
+Marie-Thérèse, the wife of Louis XIV, was buried there in 1683.
 Seven years later, in 1690, they were all joined by Marie-Anne de Bavière, Dauphine of France.
 Philippe de France, Louis XIV’s brother, followed them in 1701.
 In 1705, Louis de France, Duc de Bretagne, the first-born son of the Petit Dauphin, and in 1711 Le Grand Dauphin, son and heir of Louis XIV, followed.
 The year 1712 was a busy year at Saint-Denis, Marie-Adélaïde de Savoie, the new Dauphine of France and her husband Louis de France as well as their youngest son, the Duc de Bretagne, were buried in the Basilique.
 Charles de France, Duc de Berry, joined in 1714 and in 1715, Louis XIV himself was buried there.
 (That is quite a list, but still not everyone that was buried at Saint-Denis during the time of Louis XIV.
 Several of Monsieur’s children were as well, along with Princes of the Blood.)

 After the death of Louis XIV, Saint-Denis became the resting place of Liselotte von der Pfalz, Marie Louise Élisabeth de Bourbon-Orléans, Louis XV and his daughters, the sisters and brothers of Louis XVI, Maria Leszczyńska and many others.

 The Basilique royale de Saint-Denis was meant to be their final resting place.
 No-one thought it possible that it could not be so…. until 1793.
 When outside the old walls of Saint-Denis the French Revolution was raging.
 Until this point the Revolution did not just create much bloodshed and chaos, it had also destroyed a lot of statues and signs of Kings all over France.
-Everything that reminded the Leaders of the Revolution of the Ancien Régime, the time from 1589 to 1789.
-Before the Revolution, Ancien Régime meant not only just the reign of the Bourbon Kings, but something like ‘the good old time’.
-The time of Good Henri IV, Louis XIII, Louis XIV and Louis XV.
+Everything that reminded the leaders of the Revolution of the Ancien Régime, the time from 1589 to 1789.
+Before the Revolution, Ancien Régime meant not only just the reign of the Bourbon Kings, but something like ‘the good old time‘.
+The time of Le Bon Roi Henri IV, Louis XIII, Louis XIV and Louis XV.
 A less complicated time, a better time.

 On July 31 in 1793 it was decided that all of the Royal Tombs must be opened and destroyed.
 Not only because of said reminders of the Ancien Régime, but also because the Revolution was in dire need of money and suspected there could be a pretty penny hidden in the tombs in form of jewels.
 The carnage started shortly after.
 Between August 6 and 10, many of the larger monuments were removed, along with several statues, and some of the very old graves were opened.
 Among them the graves of Philippe III de France, Pepin the Short, the Queens of France Isabelle d’Aragon and Constance de Castille, and Louis VI.